yellowstonegames/SquidLib/squidlib/README.md

   -   Using indexes instead of always using keys can be useful, but it also means that getting random values from these collections will behave as expected across platforms
   -   Most of these classes allow you to specify how keys are hashed and compared for equality, which permits using arrays as keys (if they aren't modified) or even allows the behavior of IdentityHashMap to be used with insertion ordering (which does allow keys to be modified, but has special requirements for accessing them)
     -   The class CrossHash includes multiple hashing algorithms and predefined IHasher values for various usages, which can be passed to many OrderedMap/Set constructors
-  -   SquidLib releases before beta 7 used LinkedHashMap and LinkedHashSet in place of OrderedMap and OrderedSet, and converting from beta 6 to beta 7 may entail some changes
+  -   SquidLib releases before beta 7 used LinkedHashMap and LinkedHashSet in place of OrderedMap and OrderedSet, and converting from beta 6 to beta 7 or later may entail some changes
 -   Maker, a small class in squidlib-util, helps construct these data structures more conveniently
 -   The serialization code in squidlib-extra is aware of these data structures and can serialize them efficiently and with less restrictions that normally apply to JSON (you can serialize non-String keys to our dialect of JSON with OrderedMap, for example)
   -   This code also provides ways to compress the JSON output using lz-string encoding, which performs very well here; it uses the tiny library [BlazingChain](https://github.com/tommyettinger/BlazingChain) to do this